South Africa

 In Cape Town that for an R1m property will increase from R375 to R935.
 Property experts reckon the proposed amendment could lead to at least two worrying scenarios.

 First, investors who bought property to let could flood the market with their properties because the additional expense no longer makes it worthwhile to let the property.
-Someone in Pretoria letting an R1m house currently receive between R6 000 and R7 000 in rent.
+Someone in Pretoria was letting an R1m house currently receive between R6 000 and R7 000 in rent.
 If he has to cough up an additional R1 400 for rates, his yield is certainly no longer worthwhile.
 These units could further swamp the property market, which already has a significant oversupply of houses.
 Prices would come under pressure....click here for more

 Posted January 24, 2011

-Household finances – more than 11m South Africans are now behind on their debt repayments – are being squeezed and widespread job losses are contributing to insecurity, leaving many families desperate to get rid of these properties.
+Household finances – more than 11m South Africans are now behind on their debt repayments – are being squeezed, and widespread job losses are contributing to insecurity, leaving many families desperate to get rid of these properties.
 Pensioners are also putting their homes on the market.
 They have seen their income drop as interest rates fall to the lowest levels in decades, with the sharp increase in municipal rates and taxes adding to the pressure...more

 Posted January 6, 2009